jhgaylor/django-blogger/README.md

 django-blogger
 ===============

-A simple blogging app for django.
+A simple blogging app for django 1.4.

 Install
 ------------